Every-Flavor-Robotics/cmu-16311-tools/README.md

 ## Installation
-We recommend using Ubuntu 24.04 on your Raspberry Pi.
+We recommend using the latest Rasbperry Pi OS on your Raspberry Pi.
 Once the operating system is setup, you can install all of the tools by running this command

 ``` bash
 curl -s https://raw.githubusercontent.com/Every-Flavor-Robotics/cmu-16311-tools/refs/heads/main/install.sh | bash